-FIG. 5.
-Speedup of ISSH, on the seeds of Appendix Table A2, with an increasing limit to the number of iterations used to compute each hash.
+Figure 5: Speedup of ISSH, on the seeds of table 3 (see Appendix), with an increasing limit to the number of iterations used to compute each hash.

 To compute the remaining symbols it has been used a similar approach to the one described in Girotto et al. (2018b) for FSH, which is also used by ISSH to complete the hashes computed in the transient part.
 We can see that gradually increasing the number of iterations the speedup becomes greater: from speedups similar to the ones obtained with FSH, which only considers one single previous hash (that correspond to a single ISSH iteration), to the higher speedups of this new approach.